 9.5.1.
-MEMBERSHIP OF THE POST-TENURE REVIEW COMMITTEE
+Membership of the Post-Tenure Review Committee

-At the beginning of every academic year the tenured faculty in each department will elect a P-TR committee consisting of three members and one alternate member.
-Members and alternates must be tenured faculty, excluding the department chair, who belongs to the department and who are willing and able to carry out the responsibilities of the P-TR committee specified in this policy.
+At the beginning of every academic year, the tenured faculty in each department/school will elect a P-TR committee consisting of three members and one alternate member.
+Members and alternates must be tenured faculty, excluding the department chair/school director, who belong to the department/school and who are willing and able to carry out the responsibilities of the P-TR committee specified in this policy.

-If the department has fewer than four tenured faculty members who meet these requirements, then tenured faculty from the college to which the department belongs may be elected to fill out P-TR committee membership.
-Such members of alternates must also be willing and able to carry out the responsibilities of the P-TR committee.
-In choosing such members or alternates, consideration shall be given to teaching faculty in related departments.
+If the department/school has fewer than four tenured faculty members who meet these requirements, then tenured faculty from the college to which the department/school belongs may be elected to fill out P-TR committee membership.
+Such members or alternates must also be willing and able to carry out the responsibilities of the P-TR committee.
+In choosing such members or alternates, consideration shall be given to teaching faculty in related departments/schools.

 9.5.2.
-CHAIR OF THE POST-TENURE REVIEW COMMITTEE
+Chair of the Post-Tenure Review Committee

 The members of the P-TR committee will meet as soon as is practical to elect a chair.
-Should the P-TR process be initiated within the department, the chair will convene the P-TR committee to begin the review process.
+Should the P-TR process be initiated within the department/school, the chair will convene the P-TR committee to begin the review process.
 If one of the members of the committee is the faculty member to be reviewed, the alternate will serve on the committee in place of that faculty member.

 9.5.3.
-COLLEGE-WIDE POST-TENURE REVIEW COMMITTEE
+College-Wide Post-Tenure Review Committee

-A college may choose to establish a college-wide P-TR committee to replace the departmental committees previously specified if such action is approved by a majority of the tenured faculty in each department that belongs to the college.
+A college may choose to establish a college-wide P-TR committee to replace the departmental/school committees previously specified if such action is approved by a majority of the tenured faculty in each department/school that belongs to the college.

-At the beginning of every academic year the tenured faculty in each department of the college(s) choosing this option will elect one member and one alternate to serve on the college-wide P-TR committee.
-These departmental representatives must be tenured faculty, excluding the department chair, who belong to the department and who are willing and able to carry out the responsibilities of the P-TR committee specified in this policy.
-If a department has fewer than two tenured faculty members who meet these requirements, then tenured faculty from the college who are willing and able to carry out the responsibilities of the P-TR committee may be elected to represent the department.
+At the beginning of every academic year, the tenured faculty in each department/school of the college(s) choosing this option will elect one member and one alternate to serve on the college-wide P-TR committee.
+These departmental/school representatives must be tenured faculty, excluding the department chair/school director, who belong to the department/school and who are willing and able to carry out the responsibilities of the P-TR committee specified in this policy.
+If a department/school has fewer than two tenured faculty members who meet these requirements, then tenured faculty from the college who are willing and able to carry out the responsibilities of the P-TR committee may be elected to represent the department/school.

 The members of the college-wide P-TR committee will meet as soon as is practical to elect a chair.
 Should the P-TR process be initiated within the college, the chair will convene the P-TR committee to begin the review process.
-If the member from a particular department is the faculty member to be reviewed, the alternate for that department will serve on the committee in place of the faculty member.
+If the member from a particular department/school is the faculty member to be reviewed, the alternate for that department/school will serve on the committee in place of the faculty member.
 The college-wide committee will then elect a subcommittee of three members to carry out the responsibilities of the P-TR committee with respect to the case before it.